Thora Hird: This Is Your Life

 She was the subject of This Is Your Life on two occasions: in January 1964 when she was surprised by Eamonn Andrews, and in December 1996, when Michael Aspel surprised her while filming on location for Last of the Summer Wine.

-Personal life, death and memorial

-Hird underwent a heart bypass operation in 1992.
-She suffered from severe arthritis and used a wheelchair in her later life.
-She died on 15 March 2003 aged 91.

-A memorial service was held on 15 September 2003 at Westminster Abbey attended by more than 2000 people, including Alan Bennett, Sir David Frost, Melvyn Bragg and Victoria Wood.

-On 7 July 2019 a commemorative blue plaque was installed to Thora Hird by The Theatre and Film Guild of Great Britain and America, at the Bayswater home where she lived for over 60 years.

-Marriage
+Personal life

 Hird married musician James Scott in 1937.
 They had a daughter, actress Janette Scott, in 1938.
 Hird was mother-in-law to jazz singer Mel Tormé for eleven years.
 Hird was widowed in 1994, having been married for 57 years.

+Hird underwent a heart bypass operation in 1992.
+She suffered from severe osteoarthritis, had repeated hip replacements and used a wheelchair in her later life.

+Death

+Hird died on 15 March 2003 aged 91, following a stroke.
+A memorial service was held on 15 September 2003 at Westminster Abbey attended by more than 2,000 people, including Alan Bennett, Sir David Frost, Melvyn Bragg and Victoria Wood.

+In July 2019, a commemorative blue plaque to Thora Hird was installed by The Theatre and Film Guild of Great Britain and America, at the Bayswater home where she lived for over 50 years.